Career Planning and Effective Career Transitioning

 2018 Atlantic Canada Career Week

 Under the theme, Experiential Learning: Real World Learning, the 2018 Atlantic Canada Career week was held November 5th-9th.
 The 2018 Atlantic Canada Career Week served to launch the resources developed to promote careers and experiential learning in public schools, universities, and community colleges throughout the year.
-The resources are available at realworldlearning.ca.
+The resources are available at experientiallearning.ca.

 The 2018 Atlantic Canada Career Week focused on interdisciplinary active learning experiences that reflect real world learning.
 These experiences can happen either within the classroom or school/post-secondary education institution, within the community or within the workplace.
 The value of experiential learning lies in its integration of theory and practice to engage students in purposeful and carefully chosen, authentic tasks that require the use of key concepts or skills.
 Not only does experiential learning require students to meaningfully engage in the experience/activity, but it also requires them to reflect upon their learning and how the competencies through their academic studies can be enhanced through and applied to real life experiences.

-- Provide motivation through contextual learning
+- Provides motivation through contextual learning

-- Assist students integrate and practice concepts and theories learned in the classroom, deepening their understanding of what they have learned and allowing them to transfer this knowledge to the workplace or other contexts
+- Assists students integrate and practice concepts and theories learned in the classroom, deepening their understanding of what they have learned and allowing them to transfer this knowledge to the workplace or other contexts

 2017 Atlantic Canada Career Week

 The 2017 ACCW was held from October 30th – November 3rd and the theme was Strengthening Students to Strengthen Communities by Empowering Our Students Through Social Enterprise and Entrepreneurship.